-An important aspect of the quality of e-learning concerns the design of the curriculum.
+An important aspect of the quality of blended and online education concerns the design of the curriculum.
 It is assumed that curriculum design is broadly constrained by expectations or requirements on the knowledge, skills and professional outcomes-based curriculum elements; these may be set at national, European and international levels.

-The major challenge that institutions face is that of designing curricula that combine the flexibility in time and place of study offered by e-learning without compromising skills development or the sense of academic community that has traditionally been associated with campus-based provision.
+The major challenge that institutions face is that of designing curricula that combine the flexibility in time and place of study offered by blended and online education without compromising skills development or the sense of academic community that has traditionally been associated with campus-based provision.
 Key

 challenges and opportunities include: programme modularity, online assessment methods, building online academic communities, and integration of knowledge and skills development.

-Curriculum design should address the needs of the target audience for e-learning programmes that, in the context of growing emphasis on lifelong learning, may differ significantly in prior experience, interest and motivation from the traditional young adult entrant to conventional universities.
+Curriculum design should address the needs of the target audience for blended and online education programmes that, in the context of growing emphasis on lifelong learning, may differ significantly in prior experience, interest and motivation from the traditional young adult entrant to conventional universities.

-When e-learning is integrated with other study modes, providers need to demonstrate that students can extract the maximum benefit from the flexibility offered, while still meeting the learning outcomes of the course or programme.
+When blended and online education is integrated with other study modes, providers need to demonstrate that students can extract the maximum benefit from the flexibility offered, while still meeting the learning outcomes of the course or programme.

 Institutions need to have clear policies and practices for scheduling programmes and courses.
 These policies should take account of student requirements for flexibility in time and place of study.